Martiless/hangman/README.md

       * They will want to receive instant feedback as they go with regards to:
       * Lives remaining both visually (from the hangman) and written (as an alert)
       * Letters previously guessed
-      * The correct word if they run out of lives
+      * What the correct word is if they run out of lives

 ### Functionality Requirements:
 1. The user will be able to: